Review Your Severance Agreement through a Severance Package Lawyer

-Easy 4 Step Process
+Easy 4-Step Process

-Email or fax your agreement to email@example.com.
+Call us or Email your agreement to email@example.com.

 Employers Protect Themselves and So Should You

 Another common item in a severance agreement is a non-compete clause, which would prevent you from obtaining a job for a certain amount of time or using any knowledge from your current position in any capacity with a competitor for a specific amount of time.
-You may not have signed a non-compete or non-solicitation agreement beforehand and the company is only trying to prevent you from competing after it terminated your employment.
+You may not have signed a non-compete or non-solicitation agreement beforehand, and the company is only trying to prevent you from competing after it terminated your employment.